Europe

 In the 1990s a train ticket that allows you to travel on almost all trains in Europe – Interrail – gained popularity.
 When low cost airlines took over the sky, extremely affordable flights became available to reach almost to any place in Europe for less than 100 US$.
 In certain cities today, the transport from the airport to the center exceeds the price of flying in from other parts of Europe.

-Europe is about landmarks and sightseeing
+Europe travel: landmarks and sightseeing

 While my travelling in Africa was marked by adventure, those in Asia were inexpensive and relatively easy organized.
-In the America, I encountered numerous archeological remains of pre-Columbian civilizations, in Oceania I admired a laid-back life.
+In America, I encountered numerous archeological remains of pre-Columbian civilizations, in Oceania I admired a laid-back life.

 This is particularly noticeable in the photographs that I took during my travels in Europe, where my main subjects often include prominent landmarks, churches, museums, historical old towns, markets and natural gems.